-Chief Bissette is currently serving as the first Vice-President for the Eastern Carolina Firefighters Association.
+Chief Bissette is the Past President for the Eastern Carolina Firefighters Association.
 He enjoys conducting live fire training throughout Eastern North Carolina.

 He has an Associate’s Degree in Fire Protection Technology from Wilson Community College, a Bachelor’s Degree in Fire Services Administration from Fayetteville State University and a Master’s Degree in Public Administration from Columbia Southern University.
 He is a graduate of the National Fire Academy’s Executive Fire Officer Program.
 He is also credentialed as a Chief Fire Officer from Center for Public Safety Excellence.
 He is a graduate of the North Carolina Association of Fire Chief’s Executive Development Program.

 Chief Bissette resides in the Long Acre community with his wife, Kimberly and son, Keegan.
 They enjoy camping, East Carolina Athletics, and spending time with family and friends on Pungo Creek.